sviatlana-loban/OTUS-RxSwift/README.md

 # OTUS-RxSwift
-Simple RxSwift for week 26 task
+Simple RxSwift Unit and UI tests for week 29 task

-Please use navigation_stack branch.\
+Please use testing branch.\
 Please do not forget to run "pod install" command before opening the project